-Amy’s play THE NOBODIES is running at Vault Festival, produced by Chalk Line Theatre.
+Amy’s play THE NOBODIES was at Vault Festival 2020, produced by Chalk Line Theatre.

 When a local hospital announces its closure, panic ensues.
 Healthcare Assistant Rhea is forced to look for work elsewhere.
 Local lad Aaron worries about his mum’s treatment in the cancer unit.
 And Curtis just isn’t sure where he’s going to sleep.
 But when the three witness a horrific accident, a rare opportunity presents itself and Rhea, Aaron and Curtis soon find themselves gathering power, influence and infamy – and inspiring a cohort of vigilante activists.